Posted on Feb 27, 2017 in Personal Injury by Caroline Kelly

 By reviewing the rate and reducing it to reflect the fact that safe investments don’t pay as much, severely injured victims will now receive compensation that is much more reflective of the loss they have sustained and should only be welcomed.

-If you have been seriously injured as a result of an accident and would like further advice, please contact Caroline on 01382 346282 or email email@example.com or contact any member of the Personal Injury team on 01382 229111 who will be pleased to assist further.
+If you have been seriously injured as a result of an accident and would like further advice, please contact Caroline on the details below.